lukeed/fly-rev/README.md

 The filename of your manifest file.

+#### replace
+Type: `boolean`

+Default: false

+If true, will browse all files within `options.base` and rewrite occurrences of filenames that were renamed.

 ### Example

 `fly-rev` must be contained within its own task.
 This is because it does not allow method chaining, as it handles its own endpoint.